 As Biyani explained back in 2012, “We only make money if our instructors make money,” as Udemy make a cut on the sale of all paid courses.
 Biyani also explained the vision of Udemy “to let anyone enter that marketplace, in the same way that blogging let anyone with a computer publish online.”

-Therefore, over the years, Udemy transformed thousands of people in online instructors with its platform.
+Therefore, over the years, Udemy transformed thousands of people into online instructors with its platform.

 On the B2B/Enterprise side, Udemy’s mission is “to help employees around the world do whatever comes next… Udemy is where employees and companies choose to learn.
 Organizations can also host and distribute their own proprietary content within their unique Udemy for Business account.”

 In a two-sided marketplace, usually, network dynamics are triggered as a feedback loop between two main players.
 In Udemy’s case, you have instructors and students.
 Instructors are critical, as the more courses are available on Udemy, the more students will be drawn to it.
 And in these cases, to kick off the network, there is the chicken and egg dilemma.